The stage plays of Bernard J Taylor are performed around the world. Production Info.

 THEATRE FOR SCANDAL is a comedy loosely inspired by Sheridan’s School for Scandal.
 It involves a group of actors who begin to spread rumors that one of the most flamboyantly gay members of their group is secretly straight.
 The character of Anthony Hamilton has the potential to become iconic, while confounding stereotypes when he plots to wreak vengeance on a macho stud who has betrayed a female friend.

-STRANGE BEDFELLOWS: The play has been selected for the New York Summerfest festival in August, but will be staged in San Antonio at Woodlawn Pointe in September, directed by Derek Berlin.
-It is based on the intimate triangular relationship of Lytton Strachey, Dora Carrington and Ralph Partridge, three people associated with the legendary Bloomsbury Group of artists and writers and thinkers who dominated the intellectual life of London in the early part of the 19th Century.
+STRANGE BEDFELLOWS: The play is based on the intimate triangular relationship of Lytton Strachey, Dora Carrington and Ralph Partridge, three people associated with the legendary Bloomsbury Group of artists and writers and thinkers who dominated the intellectual life of London in the early part of the 19th Century.
 Although Carrington remained officially married to Partridge for the rest of her life, she had committed herself to the homosexual Strachey before the marriage and could not face life without him after he died of cancer.
 The play, which reflects the diversity of human relationships, ends with Strachey’s death and Carrington’s suicide.